mbethke/la_us/README.md

   ones are shifted.
 The long ones are significantly more frequent so this helps both consistency and typing speed.
 * As Lao numerals seem to be used less frequently than the Arabic ones, the latter are the same as on a US keyboard.
-With the shift key you get the usual punctuation marks while Lao numerals can be reached with the alt key.
-  Alt+shift has a few Lao tone marks.
+With the shift key you get the Lao letters; Alt+NUM has a few tone marks and Alt+Shift+NUM gets you the usual US keyboard punctuation marks.

 There is an SVG version of the layout included, based on Wikipedia user Michka_B's [excellent hand-optimized US